 Users in China need to take a few steps to circumvent the Great Firewall and connect to the Tor network.

-Therefore, the second step will be to obtain a bridge that works in China.
+But if that doesn't work, the second step will be to obtain a bridge that works in China.

 There are three options to unblock Tor in China: